QuantumCoherence/CarND-PID-Control-Project/PID Controller Project.md

 [CarND-PID-Controller-Project](https://github.com/QuantumCoherence/CarND-PID-Control-Project)

-This project was completed on Ubuntu 16.04. \phi
+This project was completed on Ubuntu 16.04.

 For both github repo links, the ecbuild subfolder contains all ECLIPSE project files, including compiled binary.